DAY 1 - Monday, July 8, 1968

 Alternatively they could have also taken MN-9 & 75 up to 210 and taken a similar route to their actual one.

-Another alternative is they could have turned off of 55 even earlier at MN-27 to cut over to MN-9 again.
 These are all reasonable options which follow the storyline very well, heading Northwest out of Minneapolis and landing in Oakes, ND.

-This is why Highway 55 makes the most sense for the start of their journey.
 And they can continue on toward Fergus Falls, and pick up Hwy 210 without going very far out of the way.
-I feel this option matches the descriptions in the book the best.

 There are a few other options that I explored in detail suggested by others on the web, but they all have critical errors compared with the book's descriptions.